nanduan/nanduan.github.io/README.md

 [Google Scholar](https://scholar.google.com/citations?user=Qaa6OxIAAAAJ&hl=en) \| [LinkedIn](https://www.linkedin.com/in/nan-duan-322739a/)

-### We are hiring NLP researchers!
+### We are hiring NLP/ML researchers!
 Hit me up (nanduan AT microsoft.com) if you are seeking for a researcher position.

 Dr. Nan DUAN is a principal researcher & research manager at Microsoft Research Asia.
 He is also an adjunct professor at Tianjin University.
 His research interests include natural language processing, machine reasoning, large-scale pre-training for language, vision and code.
 He served as the evaluation chair, senior area chair, and area chair for top NLP/AI/ML conferences.
 He is a CCF Distinguished Member and a CCF Distinguished Speaker.
 He was awarded the CCF-NLPCC Distinguished Young Scientist.
 He leads the benchmark dataset efforts including XGLUE, CodeXGLUE, NLPCC-KBQA/DBQA.
 His book “Question Answering” was published by the Higher Education Press in 2018.
 He published 100+ research papers and holds 10+ patents.
 His research has been applied in many Microsoft products.